-- 3. In the case of existing structures, prior to the issuance of any Development/Permit, the Zoning Administrator shall review the history of repairs to the subject building, so that any Repetitive Loss issues can be addressed before the permit is issued. - 4.
-Within three days following the issuance of a permit, the ZA shall: - a.
-Deliver a copy of the permit to the Listers of the town; and - b.
-Post a copy of the permit in at least one public place in the town until the expiration of 15 days from the date of issuance of the permit. - 5.
+- b.
+Post a copy of the permit in at least one public place in the town until the expiration of 15 days from the date of issuance of the permit. - 4.
 During the construction period, the Zoning Administrator or other authorized official shall inspect the premises to determine that the work is progressing in compliance with the information provided on the permit application and with all applicable local laws and bylaws.
-He/she shall make as many inspections before, during and upon completion of the work as are necessary, including, but not limited to, once the site has been staked out or demarcated but before actual start of construction. - 6.
-In the discharge of his/her duties, the Zoning Administrator shall have the authority to enter any building, structure, premises or development in the Regulated Flood Hazard Area, upon presentation of proper credentials, at any reasonable hour to enforce the provisions of this bylaw. - 7.
-In the event the Zoning Administrator discovers that the work does not comply with the permit application or any applicable laws and bylaws, or that there has been a false statement or misrepresentation by any applicant, the Zoning Administrator shall revoke the Permit and report such fact to the Development Review Board for whatever action it considers necessary. - 8.
+He/she shall make as many inspections before, during and upon completion of the work as are necessary, including, but not limited to, once the site has been staked out or demarcated but before actual start of construction, after the foundation is completed and at construction completion. - 5.
+In the discharge of his/her duties, the Zoning Administrator shall have the authority to enter any building, structure, premises or development in the Regulated Flood Hazard Area, upon presentation of proper credentials, at any reasonable hour to enforce the provisions of this bylaw. - 6.
+In the event the Zoning Administrator discovers that the work does not comply with the permit application or any applicable laws and bylaws, or that there has been a false statement or misrepresentation by any applicant, the Zoning Administrator shall revoke the Permit and report such fact to the Development Review Board for whatever action it considers necessary. - 7.
 The Zoning Administrator shall maintain all records associated with the requirements of this bylaw including, but not limited to: - a.
 All permits issued in areas covered by this bylaw; - b.
 Elevation Certificates with the as-built elevation (consistent with the datum of the elevation on the current Flood Insurance Rate Maps for the municipality) of the lowest floor, including basement, of all new or substantially improved buildings (not including accessory buildings) in the Special Flood Hazard Areas; - c.
 All flood proofing and other certifications required under this regulation; - d.
-All decisions of the Development Review Board (including conditional use decisions, waivers, variances and violations) and all supporting findings of fact, conclusions and conditions; - e.
-Finished construction elevation data; - f.
+All decisions of the Development Review Board (including conditional use decisions, variances and violations) and all supporting findings of fact, conclusions and conditions: - e.
+Finished construction elevation data: - f.
 Inspection documentation; and - g.
-Enforcement documentation. - 9.
+Enforcement documentation. - 8.
 The Zoning Administrator is the official responsible for submitting a biennial report to the FEMA concerning community participation in the National Flood Insurance Program.